 Studies of the effects of land use density (or other measures of urban spatial structure) on vehicle usage can be divided into aggregate and disaggregate studies.
+Transportation Research Board (2009) reviews many of these studies, and Ewing and Cervero (2010) carry out a meta-analysis of some disaggregate studies.
 Aggregate studies use spatially defined averages for all variables.
 One of the most cited papers is Newman and Kenworthy (1999), where the authors implemented a global survey of 37 cities to assess automobile dependence cost.
-The results indicate that cities with more car use, road provision, and urban sprawl have higher automobile dependence, which causes direct and indirect costs in terms of higher road expenditure, more time spent on commuting, and higher external costs from road deaths and emissions.
+The results indicate that cities with more car use, road provision, and urban sprawl have higher automobile dependence, which causes direct and indirect costs in terms of higher road expenditures, more time spent on commuting, and higher external costs from road deaths and emissions.